 We now have forms designed for Belated Shoplifting Reports and Gas Theft Reports.
-Please click the links below, print and fill in all the requested information.
+Please click the links below, fill in all the requested information and then print the document.
 All items can be submitted in person at the Grand Island Police Department : 111 Public Safety Drive, Grand Island, NE 68801

 Belated Shoplifting Report - these are not intended to replace reports where suspects have been detained by employees or are in progress.